jkaye2012/jackal-lisp/docs/sahara/dynamic-memory.md

 Three different modes of ownership are supported:

 * `Unique` ownership means that the lifetime of the data is managed by a single unique owner.
-This is by far the most common ownership mode in well-constructed programs
+This should be by far the most common ownership mode in well-constructed programs
 * `Shared` ownership means that the lifetime of the data is managed by two or more owners, including the possibility of a dynamic number of owners.
 This ownership mode should be rare, as multiple ownership is not common in well-constructed programs.
 Due to its dynamic nature, use of shared ownership requires runtime reference counting